 This very specific dream is common, particularly if you’re deeply worried about some aspect of your personal life, or are feeling blocked or frustrated.

-"Using a bathroom is a very personal thing to do, so the dream is probably concerned with some deep aspect of your inner life," says Theresa.
-"It could be telling you to let go of anger, guilt, shame, jealousy, fear, hate or sadness - emotions that appear to be holding you back.
-It could also mean that you’re not paying enough attention to your true priorities or that you’re neglecting your own personal needs."
+"Using a bathroom is a very personal thing to do, so the dream is probably concerned with some deep aspect of your inner life," says Cheung.
+"It could be telling you to let go of anger, guilt, shame, jealousy, fear, hate, or sadness - emotions that appear to be holding you back.
+It could also mean that you’re not paying enough attention to your true priorities or that you’re neglecting your own needs."

 If you’ve ever dreamed about being chased you’ve probably woken up out of breath and panicky.
 But what does it mean?